davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp-black-betty-mar-21-2006.md

 When we got to the club, we had plenty of time because some wimpy indie band had just showed up and asked to be on the bill.
 I guess that's one way to book a show.
 Anyway, we had to wait (and drink) till like eleven o'clock to play.

 So when we did play, it was explosive.
-Here's a recording (this was made by my sometimes bbandmate Benny's girlfriend on a little dictation recorder).
+Here's a recording (this was made by my sometimes bandmate Benny's girlfriend on a little dictation recorder).

 <audio src="/static/audio/Wolfpack-On-The-Loose-live-at-Black-Betty-March-21-2006.mp3" autobuffer autoloop loop controls></audio>